 - 5.1.2.1 This agreement allows for up to 100 hours to be worked over a two-week cycle, i.e. 24 additional hours accrued at ordinary rates of pay.
 The maximum number of hours that may be worked per day, Monday to Friday at ordinary rates is 10 hours.
-The 24 additional hours shall be banked to be taken as TOIL at a mutually convenient time, to be agreed to between the employer and the employee (dependent on the level of special Grant Funded projects that are available to the Council).
-Any work undertaken in excess of these arrangements, i.e. more than 10 hours per day or more than 100 hours per fortnight will be paid at the appropriate penalty rate. - 5.1.2.2 The TOIL Bank must not exceed 100 hours at any one time.
+The 24 additional hours may be banked to be taken as TOIL at a mutually convenient time or be paid out at single time, to be agreed to between the employer and the employee (dependent on the level of special Grant Funded projects that are available to the Council), Agreement to being paid out at single time will not be unreasonably withheld..
+Any work undertaken in excess of these arrangements, ie. more than 10 hours per day or more than 100 hours per fortnight will be paid at the appropriate penalty rate. - 5.1.2.2 The TOIL Bank must not exceed 100 hours at any one time.
 Every endeavour shall be made by both management and the employees to clear the TOIL bank by 30th June annually.
 On this date, any time uncleared in the individual's "bank" will be paid out at ordinary time or taken as TOIL at a mutually agreed later date. - 5.1.2.3 Where specific Grant Funded projects are of a long duration or in the second half of each financial year management taking into account budgetary considerations of Council may direct that the TOIL Bank not be used for time accrual purposes as it would be unlikely that the employee TOIL Bank would be cleared by the 30th June in each year.